 Your Architect protects your interests during the final stages by issuing a ‘Notice of Practical Completion’.
 This notice defines the date the building is handed over to you for your use and defines the start of the ‘defects liability period’ where an amount of money is retained by you to provide safeguards against defects arising after the building work is completed.
 It also defines the date that the contractor ceases to have responsibility of the works for insurance purposes.

-An Archicentre Australia Home Design Concept can help establish the viability of your project at the outset, after which your Architect can help you navigate the complexities of the construction process.
+An Archicentre Australia Home Design Feasibility can help establish the viability of your project at the outset, after which your Architect can help you navigate the complexities of the construction process.